 The only normal maintenance procedure requiring any disassembly pertains to gas system care [see figure 6].
-After clearing the action, making sure the rifle is unloaded and safe, remove gas cylinder plug (29) using a Springfield Armory combination tool or a socket wrench by turning it counter-clockwise and withdrawing it from the gas cylinder (23).
-Tilting the rifle muzzle down, remove the gas piston (27), clean with bore solvent and wipe dry.
+After clearing the action, making sure the rifle is unloaded and safe, remove gas cylinder plug (29) using a Springfield Armory[®] combination tool or a 3/8" (6 point) socket wrench by turning it counter-clockwise and withdrawing it from the gas cylinder (23).
+Tilting the firearm muzzle down, remove the gas piston (27), clean with bore solvent and wipe dry.
 Clean the inside of the gas cylinder and wipe dry.
 Use a #15 aircraft length drill bit and a letter "P" standard drill bit to remove carbon from inside the piston and plug.
-Use 3M Scotch Brite (green scuff pad) to remove build-up on the outside of the piston.
 Insert the piston into the gas cylinder with the flat side up toward barrel.
 Make sure the piston is completely below the threads in the gas cylinder before replacing plug.
 Re-assemble dry - apply a SMALL dab of grease to the threads on the plug.
 CAUTION: The gas piston was designed to operate dry.